State-domain Change Point Detection for Nonlinear Time Series Regression: Introduction

 The rest of the paper is organized as follows.
-In \cref{sec2}, we introduce the model framework and some basic assumptions. \cref{sec3} contains our main results, including a nonparametric test for determining the existence of change points and a procedure for estimating the number of change points together with their locations.
-Practical implementation based on a bootstrapping method and a suitable bandwidth selection are discussed in \cref{sec4}. \cref{sec5} reports some simulation studies and a real data application of daily COVID-19 infections in Germany is carried out in \cref{sec6}. \cref{sec7} contains the proofs of the results from \cref{sec3}.
+In \cref{sec2}, we introduce the model framework and some basic assumptions. \cref{sec3} contains our main results, including a nonparametric test to determine the existence of change points and a procedure for estimating the number of change points together with their locations.
+Practical implementation based on a bootstrap procedure and a suitable method for bandwidth selection are discussed in \cref{sec4}. \cref{sec5} reports some simulation studies.
+A real data application of daily COVID-19 infections in Germany is carried out in \cref{sec6}. \cref{sec7} contains all the proofs of the theoretical results in \cref{sec3}.